 You May Spend More Time Working with the Processor

-- Since LOs/brokers may spend more time selling
+- Since LOs/brokers have to spend more time selling and finding new prospects

 While the loan officer or broker may be the person who “got you the loan” to begin with, it’s the processor that will likely take over once you’ve been “sold.”